ardalis/pluralsight-ddd-fundamentals/README.md

 The ports in () are only open inside of docker, not exposed otherwise.

-Here are the links you should use once the apps are running in docker:
+Here are the (localhost) links you should use once the apps are running in docker:

 - [FrontDesk](http://localhost:5100/http://localhost:5100/blazor-frontdesk-demo)
 - [Clinic Management](http://localhost:6100/blazor-clinicmanagement-demo/clients)